aws-samples/sagemaker-studio-mlflow-integration/README.md

 *Fig. 1 - MLflow on AWS architecture diagram*

 ## Prerequisites
-* access to an AWS account with Admin permissions.
+* Access to an AWS account with Admin permissions and credentials correctly set
+* Docker
+* Python 3.8

 ## Deployment